utiasDSL/safe-control-gym/README.md

 ## Description

-The task is to design a controller/planner that enables a small quadrotor (Crazyflie 2.x) to fly through a set of gates and reach a predefined target.
-The objective is to minimize the completion time while guaranteeing safety under both (1) robot dynamics and (2) environment uncertainties.
-During operation, the controller/planner has access to the position and attitude measurements provided by a motion capture system and the pose of the next gate; the controller is expected to compute an input reference that is sent to the quadrotor onboard controller.
+The task is to design a controller/planner that enables a small quadrotor (*Crazyflie 2.x*) to fly through a set of gates and reach a predefined target. **The objective is to minimize the completion time while guaranteeing safety under both (1) robot dynamics and (2) environment uncertainties.** During operation, the controller/planner has access to the position and attitude measurements provided by a motion capture system and the pose of the next gate; the controller is expected to compute an input reference that is sent to the quadrotor onboard controller using an interface based on [Crazyswarm's API](https://crazyswarm.readthedocs.io/en/latest/api.html#pycrazyswarm.crazyflie.Crazyflie).

 ## Install on Ubuntu/macOS